 - an offer to meet and discuss, and questions or concerns that they may have

-Where an individual is in a job that is removed you should meet with them to advise of the impact of the change:
+Where an individual is in a job and is made redundant you should meet with them to advise of the impact of the change:

 - this meeting should be prior to the announcement to all staff (eg if you are making an announcement in the afternoon, then you can meet with those individuals in the morning)

 - give these staff the option to not attend the group announcement or to go home etc.